DavidSheinkman/Personal-Projects/Protests (in process...)/p1.4/README.md

-# Protests
+# Protests (in process...)

-Website to find protests made in React
+Website made in React for:
+-Finding information about protests
+-Creating new protests
+-Commenting on protests

 ## Features

 - Routing
+- connected to a Data Base
-- HTTP
+- HTTP requests
 - Forms
 - Logging using Token validation